 EMPLOYEE TO A PERSON DESIGNATED BY THE EMPLOYEE 8477.2

-(Renumbered from 8429.3 12/1989)12/1989)
+(Revised 01/2021)

-Section of the Government Code reads as follows:
+Government Code section 12479 reads as follows:

-"Any person now or hereafter employed by the state may file with his appointing power a designation of a person who, notwithstanding any other provision of law, shall, on the death of the employee, be entitled to receive all warrants that would have been payable to the decedent had he survived.
+Notwithstanding any other law, an employee of the state may file with his or her appointing power a designation of a person or persons for receipt of employee warrants upon death.
+The designation shall control who is entitled to receive the warrants that would have been payable to the decedent had he or she survived.

+An employee may designate a primary person and up to three contingent persons pursuant to this section.
+The first-designated person shall be the designated person that receives the warrants.
+If the first-designated person predeceases the employee, the next-listed designated person who survives the employee shall be the designated person that receives the warrants.

+The appropriate designated person shall claim the warrants from the appointing power.
+Upon sufficient proof of identity, the appointing power shall deliver the warrants to the claimant.
+A designated person who receives warrants pursuant to this section shall be entitled to negotiate the warrants as if he or she were the payee.

 The employee may change the designation from time to time.

-A person so designated shall claim such warrants from the appointing power.
-On sufficient proof of identity, the appointing power shall deliver the warrants to the claimant.
-A person who receives a warrant pursuant to this section is entitled to negotiate it as if he were the payee."
+For purposes of this section, “person” includes, but is not limited to, a corporation, a trust, or an estate.

-This law permits state employees to designate an individual who, on the death of the employee, shall be entitled to receive and negotiate warrants payable to that employee had the employee survived. will assure that employees are advised of this right and are afforded an opportunity to make such a designation.
+Agencies/Departments will assure that employees are advised of this right and are afforded an opportunity to make such a designation.
 SCO's warrants for payment of death benefits and refunds of employee retirement contributions cannot be released pursuant to this designation.

-This law relates only to SCO's warrants and does not authorize agencies to release agency checks.
-Agencyquestions regarding the legality of the release of SCO's warrants to a designee shall be referred to the agency's attorney or the Office of the Attorney General.
-Single persons with minor dependents shall seek legal advice in order to release final warrants to a minor.
+This law relates only to SCO's warrants and does not authorize agencies/departments to release agency checks.
+Agency’s /department’s questions regarding the legality of the release of SCO's warrants to a designee shall be referred to the agency's/department’s attorney or the Office of the Attorney General.